 Under the "land, buildings and barracks" are presented the Group assets from which the main amount is related to the own office space occupied.
-At 31 December 2019, the Company has reclassified part of the land and building owned by the subsidiary One North Gate SA from investment property in property, plant and equipment for the value of RON 12,156,938, following the occupancy of the own office space.
-In 2022, the Group have moved the office from the building owned by the subsidiary, One North Gate SA to the building One Tower, developed by the subsidiary One United Tower SA, therefore have transferred from property, plant and equipment to investment property the office space occupied in North Gate and in the same time transferred from investment property to property, plant and equipment the new office space located in One Tower building for the fair value of RON 38,860,861.
+At 31 December 2022, the Company has reclassified part of the land and building owned by the subsidiary One United Tower SA from investment property in property, plant and equipment for the fair value of RON 38,860,861, following the occupancy of the own office space.
 For assets pledged as security refer to Note 15.